Our Changing Images of God: A Jungian Perspective

 Living With Paradox

-In our Western world many people suffer from an inability to live with paradox and contradiction.
-We have lost touch with paradoxical, mystical or contemplative thinking in an education system with its basis in formal laws of logic and linearity, which has an unfortunate tendency to reinforce either/ or dualistic thinking.
-The startling idea that truth can be multilayered, unpredictable and contradictory is generally not a part of our modern Western world.
-Yet many of our gre
+Paradox and the Limits of Linear Thinking In our Western world many people suffer from an inability to live with paradox and contradiction.
+We have largely lost touch with paradoxical, mystical, or contemplative ways of thinking in an education system with its basis in formal laws of logic and linearity, which has an unfortunate tendency to reinforce either/ or dualistic thinking.
+The startling idea that truth can be multi-layered, unpredictable and contradictory is generally

 The Wisdom of Imperfection